10 Simple Ways To Prepare Your Home To Sell

 1. Increase Curb Appeal

-Most buyers won’t anticipate seeing the interior of the home if the exterior isn’t appealing.
+Most buyers won't anticipate seeing the interior of the home if the exterior isn't appealing.
 Ensure that the mailbox is clean, stands straight, and that the house numbers are clear.
 Landscaping plays a significant role in the overall appearance of a home.
-Trim trees, pull weeds and plant new flowers.
+Trim trees, pull weeds, and plant new flowers.
 Replace old droopy plants with fresh lively greens.
 As buyers arrive you want them to feel welcomed and visualize pulling into the home as if it were their own.
-Arriving for the first time to a yard that needs love is a sure way to cause them stress thinking about work that already needs to be done.
+Arriving for the first time in a yard that needs love is a sure way to cause them stress thinking about work that already needs to be done.

 2. Give It a Deep Cleaning

 Every home should be thoroughly cleaned before going on the market.
-Scrub windows, wipe down baseboards, clean the floors, and all the hard to reach places that often get over-looked.
+Scrub windows, wipe down baseboards, clean the floors, and all the hard-to-reach places that often get overlooked.
 Buyers will look in the bathrooms, make sure that tile is bright and clean!
-It’s a great time to go through unused household items, closets, and drawers.
-Keep in mind the more you do prior to the sale, the less you’ll have to do once it’s moving time.
+It's a great time to go through unused household items, closets, and drawers.
+Keep in mind the more you do prior to the sale, the less you'll have to do once it's moving time.
 A good cleanout brings organization to daily life tasks, creates a sense of peace of mind, and makes the moving process simpler.

 3. Clear Clutter

 Clutter can make a home feel dirty and small.
 Clear the tabletops, kitchen counters, and other surfaces.
 Papers, pens, magazines, newspapers, and other objects can easily be well organized into a proper place.
-Move small kitchen appliances such as blenders and toasters in lower cabinets.
+Move small kitchen appliances such as blenders and toasters into lower cabinets.
 Clear the refrigerator of photos, artwork, and magnets.
 Closets will be peeked in, so make sure things are tidy.
 Home buyers will often assume there is a lack of storage space if they see packed closets, drawers, and shelves.
 Laundry rooms and entryways are easy collection areas.
 Make sure that laundry baskets are emptied or stored neatly in a closet.
 Put clothing, shoes, and detergent bottles away.
 For a nice touch in the laundry room, add a stack of neatly folded fresh white towels.